damirEDS/RESTful-API-CRUD/README.md

 2. Obtain an access token by logging in with the registered user credentials using the `/login` endpoint.
 3. Use the obtained access token to perform CRUD operations on books using the `/books` endpoints.
 4. Remember to include the access token in the request headers for authenticated requests.

+## Building and Running with Docker

+To build and run the Flask Book Management API using Docker, follow these steps:

+1. Install Docker on your machine if you haven't already.
+2. In the project root directory, build the Docker image with the command: docker build -t flask-book-api .
+3. Run the Docker container with: docker run -p 5000:5000 flask-book-api
+4. The server will be accessible at http://127.0.0.1:5000/.

 ## Contributors
 - [Damir](https://github.com/damirEDS)